Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 Harvesting Lettuce

-After harvesting if you quickly place the lettuce in a plastic bag in the fridge it will often last a week to ten days.
-Cut and come again types will usually wilt faster so should be eaten within 5 days.
-Long term storage of lettuce isn’t possible.
+After harvesting if you quickly place the lettuce in a plastic bag in the fridge, it will often last a week to ten days.
+Cut-and-come-again types will usually wilt faster, so should be eaten within 5 days.
+Long-term storage of lettuce isn’t possible.

-The best time to harvest lettuce is early in the morning, before the leaves lose some moisture which will make them less crisp.
+The best time to harvest lettuce is early in the morning, before the leaves lose some moisture, which will make them less crisp.

 Pests and diseases affecting lettuce